 If you are convicted of a ticket while in the learner's permit stage of the Florida graduated driver's licensing (GDL) process you will not be able to take the driving test for an Intermediate License for one (1) year from the conviction date.

 In many states if you are caught driving by yourself with a permit they will cite you for driving without a license which comes with severe penalties.
 For example, in North Carolina their Division of Motor Vehicles notes it is unlawful for the holder of a limited learner permit, a temporary permit, or a limited provisional license to drive a motor vehicle in violation of the restrictions that apply to the permit or license.
 Failure to comply with a restriction concerning the time of driving or the presence of a supervising driver in the vehicle constitutes operating a motor vehicle without a license.

 In NC driving without license is a Class 2 misdemeanor.
 A Class 2 misdemeanor in North Carolina usually comes with a fine and/or jail time.
 It is our understanding that it is up to 6 months in jail and or up to a $500 fine.

 To find out what restrictions and conditions you have associated with your learner's permit and if you can drive yourself to school alone and without a supervising licensed passenger, check with your state's Department of Motor Vehicles.
 Before driving with your permit make sure you are properly insured to drive.
-You can get teen insurance tips with CarInsurance.com and then get a quote for your young driver insurance needs here.
+CarInsurance.com can help you receive a quote on insurance and plenty more information on car insurance for young drivers.